 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Michael Vincent counsels clients in intellectual property and commercial disputes, with an emphasis on patent litigation.
-He is experienced in a diverse array of technologies, including wireless networking, consumer electronics, aerospace manufacturing, website systems, offshore drilling, computer software, 3D printing, security systems,...
+He is experienced in a diverse array of technologies, including wireless networking, consumer electronics, aerospace manufacturing, website systems, offshore drilling, software, 3D printing, security systems, consumer...